The chefs tell us

 In the role of chef

-Magnus loves the pulse of the kitchen - the sounds in the kitchen, the sludge, the murmur of the guests and hearing the teamwork on the kitchen floor.
-Anders appreciates that no two days are the same and that every day brings new challenges and opportunities.
+Magnus loves the pulse of the kitchen.
+The sounds, the clatter, the buzz of guests, and the teamwork on the kitchen floor are part of what drives him.
+Anders appreciates that no two days are alike, that every day brings new challenges and opportunities.
+Building a strong team and a creative environment is a natural part of the daily work.
+Both emphasize the importance of security and inspiration.

-Building a strong team and a creative environment is an important part of their daily work.
-Both emphasize the importance of a safe and inspiring environment.
-Magnus encourages creativity within a clear framework and lets the team push the boundaries.
-Anders, who sees himself as a traditionalist with influences from different cuisines, believes in leading with freedom under responsibility and creating a community where feeling and togetherness are more important than technical skill.
+Magnus encourages creativity within clear boundaries and lets the team push the limits.
+Anders, who sees himself as a traditionalist with influences from different cuisines, leads with freedom under responsibility and wants to create a community where feeling and togetherness outweigh technical perfection.

 Food in a historic setting